lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Simpleselect Clause
 {: #chapterSimpleSelectClause}

 A *simpleselect* is a component of a *fullselect*.
-Its syntax is defined by the syntax diagram below.
+Its syntax is defined by the following syntax diagram.

 <h3 id="simpleselect">simpleselect</h3>

 <!--include-svg src="./svgfiles/simpleselect.svg" target="./diagrams/simpleselect.svg" alt="syntax diagram for a simpleselect" layout="@break@"-->

-The simpleselect lets you specify the following characteristics of a result set:
+With simpleselect you can specify the following characteristics of a result set:
 * The list of *result columns* from *relations* or *lateral views* that are part of the final result set.
-The result column list can be further redefined using the following modifier keywords:
+The result column list can be further redefined by using the following modifier keywords:
     * `DISTINCT`: Eliminates all but one of each set of duplicate rows of the final result set.
     * `ALL`: Retains all rows of the final result set, and does not eliminate redundant duplicates.
 This is the default.
 * The `FROM` clause defines the list of *relations* or *lateral views* that are combined to derive a result set.
 * The `WHERE` clause defines the way how *relations* and *lateral views* are filtered and **joined** to derive a result set.
 * In its simplest form the `GROUP BY` clause defines how rows qualifying for the final result set are grouped based on *grouping expressions*.
 Each group is represented by a single row in the final result set.
-* The `HAVING` clause is used in conjunction with the *group by clause* to filter out groups from the final result set.
+* The `HAVING` clause is used with the *group by clause* to filter out groups from the final result set.

 <h3 id="resultColumn">resultColumn</h3>

 <!--include-svg src="./svgfiles/resultColumn.svg" target="./diagrams/resultColumn.svg" alt="syntax diagram for a result column" layout="" -->

 A *result column* can be any expression that can optionally be associated with an identifier, that is, a *new name*.
-By providing custom identifiers you can control the column names used in the result data set written to Cloud {{site.data.keyword.cos_short}}.
+By providing custom identifiers, you can control the column names that are used in the result data set written to Cloud {{site.data.keyword.cos_short}}.
 Examples for such expressions are the following:
 * A column name from one of the relations.
-* An expression using column names from one or multiple relations.
+* An expression that uses column names from one or multiple relations.
 * Arithmetic expressions performing calculations.

 <h3>Group By Clause</h3>